albertz/Coding-Game-Intro/README.md

 * Some sort of [Snake](http://en.wikipedia.org/wiki/Snake_(video_game)).
 * Some other simple puzzle game.
 Like [2048](http://gabrielecirulli.github.io/2048/), [Minesweeper](http://en.wikipedia.org/wiki/Minesweeper_(video_game)), etc.
 * Some other arcade game.
+* Some card game.
+* Some turn-based game.

 # Useful libraries